teamplanes/react-native-modal-controller/README.md

 ## React Native Modal Controller

 Modals can be fiddly in React Native.
-Lets say for example you have a mostly fullscreen modal with a form init and you want to show an error modal after an incorrect submission - you'd have to close the form modal and once `onDismiss` is called open the error modal.
+Lets say for example you have a mostly-fullscreen modal with a form in it and you want to show an error modal after an incorrect submission - you'd have to close the form modal and once `onDismiss` is called open the error modal.

 React Native Modal Controller aims to solve this by providing a control component that manages your one or many modals.
 It does this by opening a single React Native Modal with a single backdrop.